Käthe Windscheid: Early life and education

-Katharina Charlotte Friederike Auguste Windscheid was born in Munich, where her father, the distinguished jurist Bernhard Windscheid, taught at the university between 1858 and 1871.
+Katharina Charlotte Friederike Auguste Windscheid was born in Munich, where her father, the distinguished jurist Bernhard Windscheid, taught at the Ludwig-Maximilians-Universität München between 1858 and 1871.
 Her parents had married on 4 November 1858.
 Her mother was the artist Auguste Eleanore Charlotte "Lotte" Pochhammer (1830–1918).
 There were three younger siblings, including Franz Winscheid (1862–1910) who would also become something of a pioneer in his chosen field: he was a neurologist.

 Katharina Windscheid attended the Höhere Mädchenschule in Munich.
 Girls' secondary schools were still unusual in Germany; but when the family moved to Heidelberg (in 1871) and then to Leipzig (in 1874) (due to her father's work commitments) she pursued her education at equivalent schools in those cities.
-By 1882 she had stayed in London and Geneva (and/or, according to some sources, in France) in order to deepen her knowledge of English and French.
-By 1880 her father was 63, and although he was still a professor at Leipzig the family – including Katharina – lived in Berlin between 1880 and 1883.
-(Rail links from Berlin to Saxony had been significantly upgraded during the 1870s.)
+By 1882, she had stayed in London and Geneva (and/or, according to some sources, in France) in order to deepen her knowledge of English and French.
+By 1880, her father was 63, and although he was still a professor at Leipzig University, the family – including Katharina – lived in Berlin between 1880 and 1883.
+Rail links from Berlin to Saxony had been significantly upgraded during the 1870s.
 Käthe attended teaching seminars attached to Berlin's "Victoria-Lyzeum" (secondary school), and in 1882, she qualified as a language teacher for English and French.
 When the family returned to Leipzig in 1883 she worked for several months as a language teacher at the Höhere Mädchenschule which she had attended as a child.

 Thanks to the efforts of educationalists from Britain such as Georgina Archer and the known enthusiasm for modern ideas of the Kaiser's English-born daughter-in-law, Victoria, England was known (correctly) in liberal circles as a relatively progressive country in respect of women's education.
 In 1885 Käthe Windscheid returned to London to study English literature at the University of London, which during the 1870s had become the first in England to accept women for degree courses.
 In 1887 she emerged from the teachers' training college (Lehrerinnenseminar) in Dresden – at that time the only such institution for women in the whole of Saxony – with a full German teaching qualification.
 In parallel with her studies she had already, since Easter 1886, been working as a teacher at the prestigious Teichmann'schen Teaching and Education Academy at its daughter school in Leipzig.
 She had also started to attend philology lectures as a Gasthörerin (literally, "(female) guest listener") at Leipzig University.